Mike Evans Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Evans is averaging 65.7 receiving yards per game in 11 career matchups against the Panthers, 4.8 fewer than his receiving yards prop bet over/under for Sunday's game (70.5).
+- Evans' 65.7 receiving yards per game in his 11 matchups against the Panthers are 1.8 fewer than his over/under for Sunday's game.

-- In 11 matchups versus the Panthers, Evans has had a touchdown catch four times, but not more than one in a single contest.
+- Evans, in 11 matchups, had a touchdown catch four times.
+But he did not have multiple TDs in any of those games.

 - Note: Evans' stats vs. Panthers date back to 2016.